Sophie's Choice (film)

 Sophie's Choice premiered in Los Angeles on December 8, 1982, and was theatrically released on December 10 by Universal Pictures.
-It received generally positive reviews from critics and grossed $30 million.
+It received positive reviews from critics and grossed $30 million at the box office.

-Streep's titular performance was almost unanimously praised.
-The film received five nominations at the 55th Academy Awards, for Best Adapted Screenplay, Best Cinematography, Best Costume Design and Best Original Score, with Streep winning the award for Best Actress.
+Streep's performance was highly praised.
+The film received five nominations at the 55th Academy Awards, for Best Adapted Screenplay, Best Cinematography, Best Costume Design, and Best Original Score, with Streep winning the award for Best Actress.

 Plot

-In 1947, Stingo moves to Brooklyn to write a novel and is befriended by neighbors Sophie Zawistowska, a Polish immigrant, and her emotionally unstable lover, Nathan Landau.
+In 1947, young author Stingo moves to Brooklyn to write a novel and is befriended by neighbors Sophie Zawistowska, a Polish immigrant, and her emotionally unstable lover, Nathan Landau.

-Nathan is constantly jealous and, when he is in one of his violent mood swings, he convinces himself that Sophie is unfaithful, and he abuses and harasses her.
-A flashback shows how Nathan first met Sophie after her immigration to the U.S. when she collapsed from severe anemia.
+Nathan is constantly jealous, and when he is in one of his violent mood swings, he convinces himself that Sophie is unfaithful, so he abuses and harasses her.
+A flashback shows how Nathan first met Sophie after she immigrated to the U.S. when she collapsed from severe anemia.

-Sophie tells Stingo before she came to the U.S., her husband and father were killed in a German work camp, and she was interned in Auschwitz.
-Stingo later learns from a college professor Sophie's father was a Nazi sympathizer.
+Sophie tells Stingo that before she came to the U.S., her husband and father were killed in a German work camp, and she was interned in Auschwitz.
+He later learns from a college professor that Sophie's father was a Nazi sympathizer.

 When Stingo confronts Sophie with this, she admits the truth.

-Sophie explains that after her father (a university professor) and her husband (her father's assistant) were taken away by the Nazis, she had a war-time lover, Józef.
-He lived with his half-sister, Wanda, and was a leader in the Resistance.
-Wanda tried to convince Sophie to translate some stolen Gestapo documents, but Sophie declined, fearing she might endanger her two children Jan and Eva.
+She explains that after her father (a university professor) and her husband (her father's assistant) were taken away by the Nazis, she had a war-time lover, Józef.
+He lived with his half-sister, Wanda, and was a leader in the Polish Resistance.

-Two weeks later, Józef was murdered by the Gestapo and Sophie was arrested and sent to Auschwitz with the children.
-After arrival, Sophie was assigned as Rudolph Höss' secretary due to her language and office skills.
+Wanda tried to convince Sophie to translate some stolen Gestapo documents, but Sophie declined, fearing she might endanger her two children, Jan and Eva.
+Two weeks later, Józef was murdered by the Gestapo, and Sophie was arrested and sent to Auschwitz with her children.
+After arrival, Sophie was assigned as Rudolf Höss's secretary due to her language and office skills.